Kipper-Lang/Kipper/src/docs/latest/api/index.md

 # Kipper Compiler API

-The Compiler API of Kipper enables you to interact with the core compiler, which is the core element of the language that can compile your program code into TypeScript or JavaScript, as well as generate the required overhead for your programs.
+The Compiler API of Kipper enables you to interact with the primary language compiler, which is the core element of Kipper that translates your program code into TypeScript or JavaScript, as well as generates the required overhead for your target environment.

 This API is per default shipped with the `@kipper/core` package and the `kipper-standalone.js` file, or wrapped using flags with the CLI provided by the `@kipper/cli` package.